-The world's best surfers are gearing up for Mavericks International, an elite surf competition that pits big-wave riders against the monster swells at a Northern California Beach.
+Right now, the world's best surfers are riding the monster waves at Titans of Mavericks, an elite surf competition that pits big-wave riders against the monster swells at a Northern California Beach.

-The competition happens every year in the winter at Pillar Point in Half Moon Bay, Calif., at a time when the waves and weather align.
-When the forecast looks good, surfers have just 48-hours to make it to the competition.
+The competition happens every year in the winter at Pillar Point in Half Moon Bay, California, at a time when the waves and weather align.
+When the forecast looks good, surfers have just 48 hours to make it to the competition.
+In 2015, the comeptition wasn't called because the huge swells never showed up.

 But just why do the waves get so big at this particular time and spot?
 [In Photos: Famous Surf Spots Around the World]